tedinski/talks/SLE-2017/slides.md

     - $P(t) = t.tainted \iff \text{``$t$ contains a $taint$ node"}$
 - Ensure these properties are preseved under composition with other extensions
 - In a sense, modular and composable proofs
-- To achieve this, we must constrain extensions slightly
+- To achieve this, we must constrain extensions (hopefully slightly)

 \vspace{1pt}